NotesFlow/NoteFlow_Auth-service/README.md

 ## Current Status

-The service is currently suitable for the authentication part of the MVP and has been manually verified for:
+The service is complete for the authentication part of the MVP and has been verified for:

 - registration
 - login
 - bearer token authentication
 - authenticated user retrieval
 - database connectivity
+- Prometheus metrics
+- Docker image build and publication through GitHub Actions
+- Swarm deployment through the infrastructure repository

-## Next Integration Point
+## Final Integration

-This service is expected to be consumed later by:

-- `notes-service`, for authenticated access control
-- `kong`, as the public gateway route for `/auth`
+In the final NoteFlow stack:

+- `kong` exposes this service publicly under `/auth`
+- `notes-service` calls `GET /me` to validate bearer tokens
+- `postgres` stores the `users` table
+- `prometheus` scrapes `/metrics`
+- Docker Swarm runs the published Docker Hub image `albertart10/noteflow-auth-service:latest`